Takashiidobe/notes/src/books/designing-data-intensive-applications/transactions.md

 completes.

 However, this is slow in practice, and slows read volume speed.
-Because of this, this isn\'t used much.
+Because of this, this isn't used much.

 Instead, MVCC is used, where for every object written in a transaction, the database remembers the old value and the new value.
 Readers can read